Insulin aspart: Medical uses

+Insulin aspart is indicated to improve glycemic control in people with diabetes.

 Onset of action

 The onset of action is approximately fifteen minutes, the peak action is reached in 45–90 minutes, and the duration is 3–5 hours.
-However, as with all insulin, these numbers are based on averages, and vary between individuals due to blood flow, injection site, temperature and exercise.

 Side effects

-The safety of insulin aspart in people with diabetes is no different from for regular insulin.
+The safety of insulin aspart in people with diabetes is no different from that of regular insulin.
 The side effects that are commonly associated with insulin therapy include: allergic reactions, injection site irritation, rashes, and hypoglycemia.
 The most common side effect is hypoglycemia.
 Long-term use of insulin, including insulin aspart, can cause lipodystrophy at the site of repeated injections or infusion.
 To reduce the risk of lipodystrophy, rotate the injection sites within the same region.
 Weight gain can also occur with the use of insulin aspart and it has been attributed to anabolic effects of insulin and a decrease in glucosuria.
 Use of insulin aspart has also been associated with sodium retention and edema.

-Chemical properties

-The components of insulin aspart are as follows: